Road Geometry Predictions for Autonomous Driving

 Mechanical Engineering

 Qualifications: Python knowledge is mandatory.
-Experience with Pytorch or machine learning is preferred.
+Experience with computer vision and machine learning is preferred.

 Day-to-day supervisor for this project: Hansung Kim, Graduate Student